danmindru/politically-correct-dumb-prototype-boiler/README.md

 # Dumb(ish) prototype builder thing
 Get prototypes out like there's no tomorrow.
+Using Photoshop, Illustrator, Sketch and the like was fun while it lasted.
+Let's face it, they don't work any more.
+Prototype web apps on the web, for the web.

 ## List of tools
 - ✅ React (no fancy stuff)